 How can orthotics treat so many problems?
 Wearing them helps correct your gait when running, standing, or walking.

 Some may think signs of a need for foot orthotics would be quite obvious, but there are some you may not be aware of.
 If you already know your feet are flat, it’s time to visit Horizon Foot & Ankle Institute for a consultation.
 Some other signs include:

-- Prolonged Pain – Far too often, people learn to deal with pain in the feet by adjusting the way they walk or suffering through it.
-If your feet, heels, knees, or hips are in pain on a regular basis, it could mean you need orthotics to correct a real health issue.
+- Prolonged Pain – Far too often, people learn to deal with pain in the feet by adjusting how they walk or suffering through it.
+If your feet, heels, knees, or hips are in pain regularly, it could mean you need orthotics to correct a real health issue.

 - Worn Shoes – Everyone’s shoes wear out, but your right and left shoe should wear pretty evenly.
 If one shoe is more worn on the sole than the other shoe, you don’t give even pressure to them as you walk.
 This often means you have a health condition that could be corrected with orthotics.

 - Swelling – Your feet should not swell while you participate in everyday activities such as standing or walking.
 If they do, you could be experiencing a wide variety of conditions that call for extra support from a prescribed device.

 Why choose orthotics over an over-the-counter insert?
 While generic inserts can provide support and cushioning that makes walking more comfortable, they’re only designed to alleviate the symptoms, not solve the underlying problem.